 Phase 1 — Classroom and Theory

 Classroom instruction covers the knowledge you'll be tested on and the regulations you'll live by every day on the road.
-Topics include:

-- Cargo securement standards under 49 CFR Part 393
+49 CFR Part 393

-- WA DOL and FMCSA regulatory overview
+WA DOL & FMCSA overview

 If you've already passed your CLP knowledge tests, some of this is review.
 The depth increases in training.
 Our instructors explain the why behind the rules — because understanding why is what keeps you out of trouble at 2 AM on I-5 in the rain.